jdoleary/Spellmasons/docs/TasksCurrent.md

 - bloat doesn't show prediction damage
 - blood splatter when grunts & archers do damage
 ## Tasks
+- Many force moves (push and pull) for many targets often fails.
+Some of them will never get added because they will deadlock
 - Brad feedback 2022-08-04
     - game crashed with adjoin pull!
     - decoy didn't trigger bloat